-(5) When the new county of residence makes a collection on a claim, it shall be entered into the client registry information system enhanced (CRIS-E).
+(5) When the new county of residence makes a collection on a claim, it shall be entered into the statewide automated eligibility system.

 (6) The county agency that initially completes the claim and, in the case of an intentional program violation the prosecution or administrative disqualification hearing, is entitled to the applicable incentive.
 These incentives will be restored on a quarterly basis.

 A county or state agency shall act on behalf of the United States department of agriculture food and nutrition service (FNS) in any bankruptcy proceeding against bankrupt assistance groups with outstanding recipient claims.
-Bankruptcy information must be documented in CRIS-E. Bankruptcy of one assistance group member does not terminate a claim if there are other adult assistance group members liable for the claim.
+Bankruptcy information shall be documented in the statewide automated eligibility system.
+Bankruptcy of one assistance group member does not terminate a claim when there are other adult assistance group members liable for the claim.

 Promulgated Under: 111.15